vmstio/docs/content/rules/nsfw.md

 ## Federated Content

 Users are **not** generally prohibited from following accounts from other servers that post explicit content, even if we do not permit posting it locally.
-As a result explicit content may show up on the Federated timeline where it’s viewable by all members.
+As a result, explicit content may show up on the Federated timeline where it’s viewable by all members.

 Moderators will make an effort to issue limitations to remote accounts who regularly post explicit content.
 Limiting the account will enable those who directly follow the account to continue accessing it, while preventing its visibility on the Federated timeline.